bbauska/TUMx-DWAPNx/README.md

 ones of our actual mathematical simulation of the node positions.
 So, we will reuse the width and height variables that we set before.

-And if you actually execute this, we get what you wanted.
+And if you execute this, we get what you wanted.
 We created a new DOM element, in this case, this SVG element as a child element of our root div with the correct dimensions.

 The next thing we need to do is we need to populate this SVG elements with shapes corresponding to our graph model.

-So, let&apos;s take a look at this slide.
+Let&apos;s take a look at this slide.
 On the left you can see some demo data.
 Think of the top ones as characters from the books.
 In this case, they&apos;re just called ABC.
 And the bottom on the left, will have a number of connections between those and now, remember, when we call the start function on our layout, I told you that a number of initializations happen, this is what you see on the bottom, on the links data points, that the links actually connect numbers and not necessarily the names like the ABC on top.
 This is because as soon as you initialize the layout in D3, D3 will replace all the names with the indices.
 That means that all the names will be replaced by the position of this name in the name array and, obviously, that is a way to handle cases where, for example, in our case, two characters might have the same name and to distinguish them, instead of calling them A and B, we&apos;ll call them name 0 and name 1.

 If we now try to add this data to our visualization, we would like to see something like we see on the right.
 So, we would like to create a child element for SVG.
 One circle element for each node and one line element for each link, and we would also like to attach a class to them, so we can label them as links and nodes, because you could possibly imagine that there are other circle or line shapes on our graphic that do not necessarily